-Because gestational surrogacy does not involve a genetic link, it has become a far safer and more popular means of starting or growing a family.
+The gestational carrier is not genetically related to the child.
+Because gestational surrogacy does not involve a genetic link between the surrogate and the baby, it has become a safe and popular means of starting or growing a family.

 A traditional surrogate, on the other hand, is the biological mother, while the gestational carrier is not.
 This typically means the embryo is creating using the surrogate's eggs and, perhaps, Intrauterine Insemination ("IUI") using the father or sperm donor’s sperm.